HaiderNuur/Data-Analyst-Journey/IBM Courses/Data Visualization and Dashboards with Excel and Cognos/Notes.md

 # Week two
 - Data analysis dashboards provide key information in one place
-- Dashboards can provide user interaction capabilities e.g. filters, slicers, timelines and map charts
-- Dashboard users get consolidated and visualized insight into their most important business and KPIs
-- Dashboard users get a controllable self service BI interface
-- Dashboards are typically created in a data analysis application by using pivot tables and charts
+- Dashboards can provide user interaction capabilities e.g. filters, slicers, timelines and map charts, Dashboard users get consolidated and visualized insight into their most important business and KPIs and also get a controllable self service BI interface.
+Dashboards are typically created in a data analysis application by using pivot tables and charts
 - Pivot tables and charts could be created from a single data source or from multiple data sources
 - Dashboards in a data analysis app: offer insights into your data, can alert you to trends and patterns, provide an interactive experience using filters, are dynamically updated as data changes, provide a centralized consolidated view of business data.
 - it's useful in fiscal forecasting and reporting, project management, executive reporting, human resources, customer service, helpdesk issue tracking, healthcare monitoring, call center analytics, social media marketing and many more.